 When will the remote APC be available?

-The in-person APCs scheduled for September through December 2020 will not be held.
-Registered candidates may request a transfer to the remote APC.
+The in-person APCs scheduled for June through December 2020 have been canceled.
+Registered candidates will be sent invitations to participate in a remote APC.

 When will Prometric test centers reopen?